All Episodes

 And then when you dare to cut prices even more.

-So this is this is going to cause anguish.
+So this is going to cause anguish.

 So now the second part of this is, well, this is going to cause great, great results for consumers, but they might not meet their fourth quarter expectations on Wall Street.

-Which leads me to a theory that I've had for a long time, but I don't know that I'm qualified, ladies and gentlemen, because I've never been a CEO of a major corporation or a business.
+But I don't know that I'm qualified, ladies and gentlemen, because I've never been a CEO of a major corporation or a business.

 So be prepared to discount everything I say because I'm not qualified to say it.